Merced-College/finalprojects-Gio234876/README.md

             }
         }
     }

 /**
      * Sorts the player's hand by color, then by number using merge sort.
      * Data Structure: ArrayList used to store the player's hand.
-     * Sorting Algorithm: Merge Sort (see method below) */ public void sortHandByColorThenNumber() {
+     * Sorting Algorithm: Merge Sort
+     */
+    public void sortHandByColorThenNumber() {
         if (hand.size() <= 1) return;